ahmedsayed19/eventemail/README.md

-First commit to try make a pul request.
+First commit to try make a pull request.